-Asbestos is a naturally occurring fibrous mineral that is mined from certain geologic formations.
-Asbestos became a popular commercial product, dating back to the early 1900s, because of the product's ability to insulate and resist heat and corrosion, and for its strength and durability.
-Its use became popular during the period between 1940 and 1970.
+Asbestos became a popular commercial product in the early 1900s because of the product's ability to insulate and resist heat and corrosion, and for its strength and durability.
 Since the mid-1970s, the use of asbestos has steadily declined due to concerns over human exposure and its related health effects.
 Several types of asbestos were banned by the Environmental Protection Agency (EPA) during the 1970s, including spray-applied insulation, fireproofing, and acoustical surfacing material.
-The Asbestos Ban and Phase-down Rule of 1989 was designed to essentially ban all types of asbestos-containing material (ACM) in the United States by the year 1997.
-However, some limited commercial use of asbestos will likely continue.

-The EPA has estimated that friable (easily crumbled by hand pressure) asbestos can be found in approximately 700,000 public and commercial buildings in the United States.
 Asbestos can be found in a variety of building products including insulation for mechanical components (thermal system insulation), fireproofing, acoustical and decorative treatments for ceilings and walls (surfacing materials), roofing materials, floor coverings and ceiling or wall panels (miscellaneous materials) to name a few.